jetpack-compose/jetpack-compose-awesome/README.md

 - [Collection of UIs and Animations built with Jetpack Compose for Android](https://github.com/prafullmishra/JetComposer) - Collection of UIs and Animations built with Jetpack Compose for Android
 - 🆕[](#03-01-22) [Konfetti](https://github.com/DanielMartinus/Konfetti) - Easily celebrate little and big moments in your app with this lightweight confetti particle system 🎊
 - 🆕[](#25-02-22) [heart-switch](https://github.com/popovanton0/heart-switch) - ❤️ A heart-shaped toggle switch component for Jetpack Compose
+- 🆕[](#4-03-22) [ProgressButton](https://github.com/SimformSolutionsPvtLtd/SSJetPackComposeProgressButton) - SSJetPackComposeProgressButton is an elegant button with a different loading animations which makes your app attractive.
+- 🆕[](#4-03-22) [SwipeAbleViews](https://github.com/SimformSolutionsPvtLtd/SSJetpackComposeSwipeableView) - SSJetpackComposeSwipeableView is a small library which provides support for the swipeable views.
+You can use this in your lazyColumns or can add a simple view which contains swipe to edit/delete functionality.

 ### Navigation